 What Wealthsimple Offers

-Investment is a long-game venture for me and as someone who isn’t looking to have to constantly review their investment portfolio, Wealthsimple proved a great outlet to get my foot into the world of investing.
+Investment is a long-game venture for me and as someone who isn’t looking to have to constantly review their investment portfolio, Wealthsimple proved to align with my objectives, allowing me to easily get my foot into the world of investing.

-Spreading your eggs (investments) in several baskets, Wealthsimple invests in a variety of assets including:
+Spreading your eggs across several baskets, Wealthsimple invests in a variety of assets including:

 - Government bonds